brodeymc/Team10Project/Coding_Style_Guide.md

 Names should be descriptive enough to be understood within the context of a method, but not overly descriptive.
 ## Formatting
 Formatting is important to keep the program readable.
 While developers have individual preferences for formatting, it is important to maintain consistency within the program.
-### Indentations
-Inconsistent indentations make navigating a program difficult.
-We will be using indentations of 2 spaces throughout our program.
 ### Braces
 Braces should be placed on individual lines, not on the end of a line.